-- Promoting and encouraging individual interests and skills. - Developing personal self-esteem and self-confidence. - Developing skills for independence, promoting choice and decision making. - Developing communication and interaction skills within both internal and external communities.
+- Promoting and encouraging individual talents and interests. - Developing personal self-esteem and self-confidence. - Developing skills for independence, promoting choice and decision making. - Developing communication and interaction skills within both internal and external communities.

 This booklet contains information about all the courses available for Key Stage 4 pupils.